jwd83/jwd83/README.md

 🌱 I’m currently learning Deno, PhaserJS & DigitalOcean's App Platform

-💬 Feel free to ask me anything about motorsports 🏎️ or software + firmware development. 💻
+💬 Feel free to ask me anything about motorsports or development. 🏎️ 😍 💻

 🤓 I worked as employee #3 for [Powertrain Control Solutions](https://www.powertraincontrolsolutions.com/) and designed their PC software for use with their [automatic transmission controller (TCU)](https://www.powertraincontrolsolutions.com/Performance_Aftermarket/Products/Transmission_Products/TCM2000_Transmission_Controller/), XFC Fuel Controller and [D200 Dashlogger](https://www.powertraincontrolsolutions.com/Performance_Aftermarket//Products/Displays/D200_Dashlogger/) and various internal tools as my first job after graduating highschool in '01.
 I went on to spend nearly two decades in that industry performing a range of IT and programming tasks from eCommerce and dropshipping to accounting and automation along with countless other responsbilities before moving on to found [Ayrscott, LLC](https://ayrscott.com/) from my growing freelancing projects.